 HONR POSITIONS

-As the HONR Network expands, we are frequently asked our positions on topics surrounding social media provider responsibility, free speech, internet use, education, conspiracy theorists, and how to make the internet a safer, more inclusive space.
+As the HONR Network expands, we are frequently asked for our positions on topics such as social media providers’ responsibility, free speech, internet use, education, conspiracy theorists, and how to make the internet a safer, more inclusive space.
 The following positions are those of the HONR Network as an organization.

 SECTION 230

-The HONR Network supports a clarification of the role of social media providers under Section 230, with a clear and concise statement as to social media’s responsibility to end-users and consequences for failure to act.
+The HONR Network supports clarifying the role of social media providers under Section 230, with a clear, concise statement of social media’s responsibility to end-users and the consequences for failure to act.

-Section 230 has been misused by social media providers who have often used it to avoid taking action when their platform is being weaponized.
-One of the chief problems that we have had with platforms is the apathetic and inconsistent response in removals.
-In some cases we have reported the same content in multiple places only to have one removed quickly and others stay up for weeks or even months.
+Section 230 has been misused by social media providers, who have often used it to avoid taking action when their platforms are being weaponized.
+One of the chief problems that we have had with platforms is the apathetic and inconsistent response to removals.
+In some cases, we have reported duplicate content in multiple places only to have one removed quickly, while others remain up for weeks or even months.

-By establishing social media platforms’ responsibility, they can implement better procedures to deal quickly with user misuse.
+By establishing social media platforms’ responsibility, they can implement better procedures to address user misuse quickly.

 INTERNET COURT AND JUDICIAL ACTION